jae1911/sitecontent/content/wiki/experiments/bell-peppers.md

 2022/08/05: more seeds have started sprouting all over the pot, the project as a whole is looking good at the moment.

 2022/08/06: I started noticing the initial seed is a bit more advanced than the others, seeming to split in two.
 Continuing to water everything as usual.

+2022/11/12: Experience is finished, the peppers sadly died due to lack of attention.
+Thanks ADHD.